FocoosAI/focoos/docs/how_to/cloud_training.md

 ## 1. Load or select a dataset
 !!! note
     Currently, we are not supporting dataset creation from the SDK (it's coming really soon) and you can only use a dataset already available on the platform.
-    To upload your own dataset, you can write us a mail to [info@focoos.com](mailto:info@focoos.com) and we will load your dataset on the platform on your private workspace (your data will not be shared with anyone and not used for any other purpose than training your model).
+    To upload your own dataset, you can write us a mail to [info@focoos.ai](mailto:info@focoos.ai) and we will load your dataset on the platform on your private workspace (your data will not be shared with anyone and not used for any other purpose than training your model).

 You can list all available datasets using the following code:
 ```python